-Hélène Neveu Kringelbach is currently a Lecturer in African Studies at UCL, London and before that she held various posts at the University of Oxford.
+Hélène Neveu Kringelbach is currently Associate Professor in African Studies at UCL, London and before that she held various posts at the University of Oxford.

 She completed a D.Phil. in Social Anthropology at the University of Oxford in 2005.
 She held an ESRC postdoctoral fellowship in 2005-06, followed by a Departmental Lecturership in African Studies in 2006-08.
 From 2008 to 2011, she held a lecturership in African Studies and Anthropology, and was the Evans Pritchard Junior Research Fellow at St Anne’s College.
 In 2011-13, she was a project leader for a Leverhulme-funded research on Euro-Senegalese families, as part of the Oxford Diasporas Programme.
 In 2013-14, she was a Visiting Professor at UCLA and 2014-15 she was a Departmental Lecturer in Social Anthropology at the University of Oxford.
 In May 2015, she gave the Evans-Pritchard Lectures in African Anthropology at All Souls College, Oxford on the theme of ‘Transnational intimacies and the reconfiguration of relatedness in Senegal’.